SantayogithubIT/ColdEmail_GenLlama/README.md

-# ColdEmail_GenLlama # (ColdEmail_Generator Using LLaMA 3.1)
+# 📧 ColdMail_GenLlama # (ColdMail_Generator Using LLaMA 3.1)

-This repository contains a project that generates personalized cold emails using the LLaMA 3.1 language model.
-It allows users to input a brief description of their target audience and the desired tone, and it outputs high-quality cold emails tailored to specific needs.
+Cold email generator for services company using groq, langchain and streamlit.
+It allows users to input the URL of a company's careers page.
+The tool then extracts job listings from that page and generates personalized cold emails.
+These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.

 ## Features